dedunu/tech/_posts/2016-01-29-how-to-fix-insecureplatformwarning-on.md

 ---
 layout: post
-title: How to fix InsecurePlatformWarning on Ubuntu?
+title: "How to fix InsecurePlatformWarning on Ubuntu?"
 ---

 Python modules sometimes give issues.
 We got below warning from a python application.